rjurado01/rails_jwt_auth/README.md

 # RailsJwtAuth

-Rails authentication solution based on Warden and JWT.
+Rails authentication solution based on Warden and JWT and inspired by Devise.

 ## Installation

 Add this line to your application's Gemfile:

 ```ruby